ushmz/tabi.nvim/README.md

 A Neovim plugin for managing code reading sessions with notes and replay functionality.

+> [!WARNING]
+> This plugin is in early development stage.
+Breaking changes may occur without notice.

 ## Features

 - **Session Management**: Organize your code reading sessions with named sessions